larryknaebelobsidian/kingdom/Proposition 136. The doctrine of the Kingdom in agreement with the doctrine of the intermediate state..md

 tags:
   - toc
 ---
+# Proposition 136.
+The doctrine of the Kingdom in agreement with the doctrine of the intermediate state.

 >. . . the Scripture statements clearly and unmistakably teach a *detention* of the saints from the promised inheritance and reward.
 >p.
 394 Vol. 2 Prop.
 136